xsleonard/pystmark/docs/_build/html/_sources/examples.txt

 ---------------

 Some HTTP status codes will raise a custom Exception.
-See :func:`PystResponse.raise_for_status`.
+See :func:`Response.raise_for_status`.

 .. code-block:: python

-    from pystmark import send, PystUnauthorizedError
+    from pystmark import send, UnauthorizedError

     r = send(dict(sender='me@example.com', to='you@example.com', text='hi'),
              api_key='bad key')

     try:
         r.raise_for_status()
-    except PystUnauthorizedError:
+    except UnauthorizedError:
         print 'Use your real API key'

 .. request_args